kaunel85/ong-bylaws/Appendix_F_House_Corporation_Chapter_Agreement.md

 # Contract Between Landlord and Chapter

-THIS AGREEMENT entered into on the &emsp; &emsp; day of &emsp; &emsp; &emsp; &emsp;, 2018, in the City of Hamilton, Province of Ontario, by and between the Ontario Gamma Chapter of Phi Delta Theta, an unincorporated association (hereinafter, referred to as "the Chapter") and Micheal Osadciw, (hereinafter, referred to as "the Landlord")
+THIS AGREEMENT entered into on the &emsp; &emsp; day of &emsp; &emsp; &emsp; &emsp;, 2018, in the City of Hamilton, Province of Ontario, by and between the Ontario Gamma Chapter of Phi Delta Theta, an unincorporated association (hereinafter, referred to as "the Chapter") as represented by two of its President, Vice-President, and Treasurer and Micheal Osadciw, (hereinafter, referred to as "the Landlord")

 WHEREAS, the Chapter is a social, leadership, and community service organization among members of a student body of McMaster University.